meta-company/makex/documents/source/tasks.md

 ```

 Some of the properties of a task may be referred to within the task itself.
-This is a provided to mitigate duplication and redundancy (and associated errors).
+This is provided to mitigate duplication and redundancy (and associated errors).
 These properties may only be used and accessed _within_ a `task()` definition.

 These properties are: